Content from Introduction

 gcloud projects get-iam-policy <PROJECT_ID>

 Often, the resources need to work with each other.
-In this case, the Cloud Build service needs to have two additional roles to access Compute resources (the image disk belongs to that category).
+In this case, the Cloud Build service builds the image and writes it to an image disk.
+Therefore, the Cloud Build service needs to have two additional roles to access Compute resources (the image disk belongs to that category).

 Add them with